nikhil2213129/nikhil2213129/README.md

 -  B.E. student at Chaitanya Bharathi Institute of Technology, Hyderabad
 -  Passionate about Data Structures & Algorithms and competitive programming
 -  Regularly solving problems on LeetCode and sharpening problem-solving skills
--  Exploring medicine alongside computer science

 ---